davidesantangelo/lanet/README.md

 - 🖥️ **Command-line interface** - Perform common network operations directly from your terminal.
 - 🧩 **Extensible** - Easily build custom tools and integrations using the Lanet API.
 - ⚙️ **Configurable:**  Adjust port settings, encryption keys, and network scan ranges.
+- **Digital Signatures**: Ensure message authenticity and integrity

+## Security Features

+### Encryption

+Lanet uses AES-256-CBC encryption to protect the content of messages.
+This ensures confidentiality during transmission.

+### Digital Signatures

+Digital signatures provide:
+- **Authentication**: Verify the identity of the message sender
+- **Data Integrity**: Ensure the message hasn't been tampered with during transit
+- **Non-repudiation**: Senders cannot deny sending a message they signed

 ## Installation